dwfalk/CursedNews/README.md

 # cursednews
 CursedNews python app for Linux
 ## About
-From my desire to augment eDEX-UI by GitSquared with a news search feature that is something akin to Neo's newspaper search for Morpheus in The Matrix.
+From my desire to augment eDEX-UI by GitSquared *(check it out if you haven't already, it's an awesome piece of work)* with a news search feature that is something akin to Neo's newspaper search for Morpheus in The Matrix.

 ## Examples
 * "scanning news sources..."